The Corps of Engineers Responds

 While this work was going on, Baltimore District personnel were also addressing the enlarged Assateague Island breach just south of Ocean City Inlet.

 Due to its location, it was negatively impacting the federal channel in Sinepuxent Bay behind the breach, and the determination was made to mechanically close the breach with sand.

 A contract was awarded in the first week of April for the pumping of 1.5 million cubic yards of sand to plug the breach.
 The sand came from nearby Ocean City Inlet and Sinepuxent Bay.
 This contract provided the added benefit of improving navigation by clearing out channels.
 Crews also installed 4,200 feet of sandfencing to aid in the accretion of sand on Assateague Island.

 Because the smaller, newer barrier island breach further south was not impacting any navigation channels, the Corps had no authority to directly mechanically close it.
 However, sand from the breach closure to the north naturally drifted southward and eventually closed that breach as well.

 This was the first of the Corps’ direct involvement in sand placement and work on the beach in Ocean City, but it would ultimately be a precursor to a relationship that continues to reap benefits today.

-(This is part one of a three-part series about the historic Ash Wednesday Storm and the later construction of the Corps of Engineers coastal storm risk management project in Ocean City, Maryland.
-Tomorrow, the second part of this three-part series describes the Corps’ emergency response work along the Atlantic coast of Maryland following the storm)
+(This is part two of a three-part series about the historic Ash Wednesday Storm and the later construction of the Corps of Engineers coastal storm risk management project in Ocean City, Maryland.
+Tomorrow, the conclusion of the series touches on the development of the existing Atlantic Coast of Maryland Shoreline Protection Project and its current status.)